tidepool-org/tidepool-org.github.io/index.md

 We're beginning to organize the documentation and the projects in a way we hope other people will be able to find useful.

-The docs that developers will spend their most time with are located in the [Tidepool Component List](TidepoolComponents.html), which documents the active repositories and how they fit together.
+The docs that developers will spend most of their time with are located in the [Tidepool Component List](TidepoolComponents.html), which documents the active repositories and how they fit together.

 If this is your first time getting exposed to Tidepool, however, we recommend reading through the following pages first.